 How advanced financial analyses can be used to support your case in court, giving you an advantage in obtaining the best possible settlement for your client.

 By J.A.
-Licciardello, Financial Advisor
+Licciardello, Divorce Financial Analyst

 Divorce settlements are an exercise in financial planning.
 But many divorces move through the courts with nothing more than financial affidavits and a spreadsheet of assets to assist clients and the court in assessing whether a particular settlement is fair and equitable.